herrBez/baffo/README.md

 > ⚠️ Disclaimer: Semantic equivalence between the input Logstash pipelines and the generated Elasticsearch ingest pipelines is not formally guaranteed.
 The output should not be used in production without careful review and testing.

-If you need a quick conversion without bothering creating a file you can:
+If you need a quick conversion without bothering creating a file you can execute:

 ```
 baffo transpile /dev/stdin --deal_with_error_locally=false \